Hair Extensions Las Vegas

 They have a quick install time and easy maintenance.
 Just a visit every four to eight weeks for repositioning.
 However, heat and hair never mix well.
 You should also carefully consider your products.
 Oily shampoos, conditioners, and styling products cause tape-ins to slip.

 These types of extensions similarly connect to individual strands of your hair.
 They differ in how they seal.
 I-tips install similarly to beaded wefts by threading your hair through beads and clamping down to seal.
 We seal keratin-bonds with heat and adhesives.
-This method requires a specialist.

 The Upside to I-tips/Keratin Bonds